-Revix brings simplicity, trust and great customer service to investing.
-Their easy to use online platform enables anyone to securely own the world’s top investments in just a few clicks.
+Revix brings simplicity, trust and great customer service to investing in cryptocurrencies.
+Its easy-to-use online platform enables you to securely own the world’s top cryptocurrencies in just a few clicks.

 Revix guides new clients through the sign-up process to their first deposit and first investment.
 Once set up, most customers manage their own portfolio but can access support from the Revix team at any time.

 This article is intended for informational purposes only.
-The views expressed are not and should not be construed as investment advice or recommendations.
+The views expressed are opinions, not facts, and should not be construed as investment advice or recommendations.

-This article is not an offer, nor the solicitation of an offer, to buy or sell any of the assets or securities mentioned herein.
+This article is not an offer, nor the solicitation of an offer, to buy or sell any cryptocurrency.